NicolasDenoyelle/tmap/README.md

 print(p.canonical()) # 0:1:3:2:4:5
 ```

-* A canonical representation has multiple equivalents.
+* A canonical permutation is a unique permutation of a subgroup.
+Other permutations of the same subgroup can be randomly generated
-An equivalent is obtain by shuffling tree nodes.
+by shuffling tree nodes.

 ```
 equi = p.shuffled_equivalent()